BackWeLoveTest.net

 Your overall pattern: The Open Heart

 Your results indicate a High Propensity to Trust.
-In psychological terms, you possess a strong "faith in humanity."
+In behavioral terms, you possess a strong "faith in humanity."
 You tend to see the best in people, often assuming that others are honest, kind, and well-meaning until they give you an undeniable reason to think otherwise.

 You move through the world with a sense of optimism and ease.
 You don't waste much energy worrying about being cheated or slighted.
 You view yourself as a vehicle for connection, believing that extending trust is a strength, not a weakness.
 You would rather risk being fooled occasionally than live a life closed off from others.